8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Solid wood vs. engineered hardwood: can you tell the difference?

 If you don’t tell your guests that you installed engineered hardwood, they’ll have no idea it’s not the “real thing.”
-Plus, a few of the best engineered wood flooring brands (like Paradiso) use extra-thick, sawn veneers (and natural oil finishes) that really emulate solid wood.
+Plus, a few of the tried and true engineered wood flooring products (like Paradiso) use extra-thick, sawn veneers (and natural oil finishes) that really emulate solid wood.

 Overall though, most engineered wood offers the exact same appearance and comfortable underfoot feeling that solid wood is known for.
 We won’t say anything if you don’t!